Xiaomi Mi 5 vs Samsung Galaxy S7

 This is probably the biggest downside to owning a Xiaomi phone and it’s an important consideration.
 Now that you’ve been warned about all this, let’s keep it out of the way and focus on the performance of the Xiaomi Mi 5 as we pit it against one of the best Android phones available at the moment: the Samsung Galaxy S7.

 Both have a stylish, beautiful design with a tapered back, metal frame and a solid feel, but both are fingerprint magnets.

-Galaxy S7.
+Who came first: the hen or the egg?
+The same question can be asked about the design of the Xiaomi Mi 5 and Samsung Galaxy S7.
 Thing is that both look similar to a very large degree: comparable in size, with a tapered glass back and metal frame.
 And of course, you can already hear the angry crowds shouting about the Chinese copying again, but don’t be so fast in your judgment.

 While the Galaxy S7 shares the Galaxy S6 looks, and you might think that Xiaomi copied from Samsung’s appearance, the truth is that before that new Samsung Galaxy design language made its debut in spring 2015, Xiaomi had already released its Mi Note (in January 2015), which is in fact the first Android phone to have that tapered glass back/metal frame accents.